 What Is The Foreign Corrupt Practices Act?
-How Does It Apply?
+How Does It Apply To My Situation?

 The Foreign Corrupt Practices Act is a fairly old statute under US law but it’s become more trendy and popular recently because we live in such a globalized world.
 It basically prohibits the giving of a thing of value to a foreign person in exchange for a business advantage.
 This is something that is being used more and more against multinational corporations.
 Some are US based; some are not US based.
 It does not require the offender to be a US citizen and it does not require the business to be located in the United States.
 If the transactions occur in US dollars and it goes through the US banking system, there is jurisdiction and they can be held responsible.